purescript-polyform/polyform/README.md

 ## Current status

-Basic idea is to build up form during validation process and the same form with error messages could be used as our final error representation in case of error.
-So either `Invalid` or `Valid` value carries `Form` value `e`:
+This lib extends applicative validation idea a bit further (I mean `purescript-validation`).
+The idea is to build up a form and validation result during the whole validation process - so form is a result of failed validation but also successful validation steps.
+So either `Invalid` or `Valid` variant carries `Form` value `e`:

   ```purescript
     data V e a = Invalid e | Valid e a
   ```

-Current form type is just product of (form) errors and fields (fields carry their own validation error):
+Current (used as proof of concept) form type is just product of (form) errors and fields (fields carry their own validation error):

   ```purescript